eProsima/vulcanexus/docs/rst/tutorials/cloud/secure_router/secure_router.rst

                 <id>(new domain)</id>
             </domains>

-    .. tab:: Change to a range of domains
+    .. tab-item:: Change to a range of domains

         .. code-block:: xml